dnarayanan/powderday/docs/parameters_description.rst

     Sets the maximum age limit for calculating nebular emission in units of Gyr.
 (Default = 1.e-2)

-:neb_dust:

-    If True dust is included in HII regions when calculating nebular emission.
-(Default = False)

 :HII_escape_fraction:

     HII region escape fraction (Default = 0.0)